FL03/rstm/README.md

     }
 ```

-#### Serialization
+### Serialization

 Enabling the `serde` feature will allow for serialization and deserialization of the `Rule` and other implementations within the crate.
 That being said, the serialization of the `Rule` macro is notable for the fact that it flattens both the `head` and `tail` fields, resulting in a more compact representation.
-Moreover, to facilitate interactions with javascript environments, the `[#serde(rename_all = "camelCase")]` attribute is applied wherever applicable.

-#### `rule!`, `rules!`, and other rule-based macros
+## `rule!`, `ruleset!`, and other rule-based macros

 Researchers have simplified the definition of a Turing machine, boiling it down into a dynamical system defined by a set of states, symbols, and rules.
 The rules define the behavior of the machine, dictating how it transitions from one state to another based on the current symbol being read.
 More specifically, the transition function $\delta$ where: